ensc/r-tftpd/README.md

 # About

-r-tftpd is a tftp server with RFC 7440 "windowsize" support.
+r-tftpd is a tftp server with RFC 7440 "windowsize" support and it can relay tftp requests to http servers.

 It allows `RRQ` (read) requests; `WRQ` support is incomplete and exists only for testing purposes.